dkouzoup/TTOBench/tracks/README.md

 fields:

 - `metadata` : a dictionary of key-value pairs with general information on the file content.
-The `id` key is a unique identifier of the track that should contain only letters, numbers and underscores.
-If applicable, the first part of the ID followed by an underscore should indicate the country of origin via the ISO Country Code.
-Otherwise, the prefix 00 shall be used.
+Required fields: `id`, a unique identifier of the track that should contain only letters, numbers and underscores, and `library version` for compatibility reasons.
+Optional fields: `description`, `created by` and `license`.

 - `altitude`: altitude at beginning of track.
 This field is optional and may be used in combination with the gradients to plot the altitude profile of the